jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-»Is…« -questions will be answered with »yes« or »no« – but we don't get to know why the participant to agrees or disagrees with our assumption.
+»Is…« -questions will be answered with »yes« or »no« – but we don't get to know why the participant to approoves or disapproves.
 In addition, »Is…«-Questions are a subtle form or influence ^[Also called a »leading question«] : In case of doubt it is  likely that are participant just agrees to the suggestion you give by asking »Is…«

 Sometimes,  »Is«-Questions will  come in a disguised form – as an addition which is made to an open question:

 <div class="example">

-You: »Can you tell me how you solve this problem? …Do you do it by just calling the client and resolving the issue?«
+You: »Can you tell me how you solve this problem? *…Do you do it by just calling the client and resolving the issue?*«

  Participant: »Yes, I do«